 Also available: Type&Talk, ScreenReader http://www.interdys.org/

 This site is not affiliated with any of the sites or institutions on this page.
-By using it, you agree to terms and conditions of site use agreement.

 ALL WARRANTIES DISCLAIMED There is no claim or warranty, either express or implied, that the information is correct, error free, complete, valid, or suitable to any particular situation or in general, or that it is the best or only way to solve the problem.
 The information provided must not be used as the sole basis for education, diagnosis, or for treatment.
 Other sources, including professional medical opinion, should be consulted before taking any action.